awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/su-account-user.md

 1. Create an administrator user in your AWS account\.
 For instructions, see [Creating Your First IAM User and Administrators Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) in the *IAM User Guide*\.
 **Note**
 An IAM user with administrator permissions has unrestricted access to the AWS services in your account\.
 You can restrict permissions as necessary\.
-The code examples in this guide assume that you have a user with the `AmazonLookoutVisionFullAccess` permissions\.
+For more information, see [Step 3: Set up permissions](su-setup-permissions.md)\.

 1. Sign in to the AWS Management Console\.